 The wine industry is ridiculously competitive and the sales process is tedious.
 There are visits to wine shops, education to each customer that walks into a shop, and competition from online shops.
 Smart wine pushers can reap the rewards of a good Instagram strategy.
 It’s not just about posting pretty pictures though.
-You need to be smart, have clear goals, be consistent and engage.
+You need to be smart, have clear goals, be consistent and engaging.
 Just think about it.
 Today, I can follow my favorite wine shop, my favorite winery, and even my favorite wine.
 It’s a lot less intimidating to buy a wine in a shop or to choose it from a wine list if I have already been familiarized with it online.
 Instagram is also a great place to track social depletions.
 Just think about it, every Instagram post by someone outside the industry is a bottle that was purchased.
 That is proof of ROI…and you can make this proof easier to track with hashtags.
 Today we’ll discuss the best practices for wine on Instagram, as well as some great wine hashtag tactics.
 Before we do, take a few seconds to copy and save the hashtags below.
 These are optimized wine hashtags will be the basis (but not the whole of your strategy).

 Copy these optimized Wine Hashtags by clicking on the “copy” button on your iPhone, Android, iPad or PC.